MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Content.md

 ...
 ```

-### Example 2: Limit the number of lines Get-Conent returns
+### Example 2: Limit the number of lines Get-Content returns

 This command gets the first five lines of a file.
 The **TotalCount** parameter is used to gets the
 first five lines of content